podlomar/homestream/README.md

 - **Left Arrow**: Rewind 15 seconds
 - **Right Arrow**: Forward 15 seconds

+## Video Position Tracking

+HomeStream automatically remembers where you stopped watching each video:

+- **Automatic Saving**: Your position is saved every 5 seconds while watching and when you pause
+- **Smart Resume**: Only saves positions for videos longer than 30 seconds and resumes if you haven't watched 95% or more
+- **Visual Indicators**: Videos with saved positions show a green border and resume indicator with timestamp and progress percentage
+- **Cross-Device**: Position data is stored locally in your browser, so it works across sessions
+- **Auto-Cleanup**: Positions are automatically cleared when you finish watching a video or after 30 days
+- **Resume Notification**: Shows a notification when resuming from a saved position

+Videos with saved positions will display: **▶️ 15:30 (65%)** indicating you can resume from 15 minutes 30 seconds (65% progress).

 ## Controls

 - **Mobile Touch Controls**: Tap the video to show overlay controls on mobile devices